dachiefjustice/vm-vulnlab/README.md

 # Summary
 I've met many people who lack the time or skillset to set up a lab environment to practice security, because of cost or complexity.
 These barriers shouldn't exist!
 This project aims to demolish those barriers by implementing an easy-to-use, free lab environment for students, developers and security professionals.

-Use it to:
+Use this project to:
 - Better understand vulnerabilities by finding and exploiting them
 - Practice penetration testing in a safe environment
 - Create security trainings/workshops